appsdesh/draft-deshpande-secevent-http-multi-set-push/draft-deshpande-secevent-http-multi-set-push.md

 the TLS certification presented by the Receiver, and verifying that it is the intended recipient of the request, before sending the SETs.

-The Transmitter SHOULD attempt to obtain the OAuth Protected Resource Metadata {{RFC9728}} for the Receiver's Push-Based delivery for multiple SETs endpoint.
-If such metadata is found, the Transmitter MUST obtain an access token using the metadata.
-If no such metadata is found, then the Transmitter MAY use any means to authorize itself to the Receiver.
+How the Transmitter and Receiver agree on authorization of the request is out of scope of this document.

 # Delivery Reliability

 A Transmitter MUST attempt to deliver any SETs it has previously attempted to deliver to a Receiver until:

    - It receives an acknowledgement through the ack value for that SET in a subsequent communication with the Receiver
    - It receives a setErrs object for that SET in a subsequent communication with the Receiver
    - It has attempted to deliver the SET a maximum number of times and has failed to communicate either due to communication errors or lack of inclusion in ack or setErrs in subsequent communications that were conducted for the maximum number of times.
 The maximum number of attempts MAY be set by the Transmitter for itself and SHOULD be communicated offline to the Receivers

-Additionally consider Delivery Relieability aspects discussed in {{Section 4 of RFC8935}} .
+Additionally consider Delivery Reliability aspects discussed in {{Section 4 of RFC8935}}.

 # Conventions and Definitions